ibm-cloud-docs/monitoring/tutorials/ubuntu.md

 ## Step2: Configure your Ubuntu server to send metrics to your instance
 {: #ubuntu_step2}

-To configure your Ubuntu server to send metrics to your IBM Cloud Monitoring with Sysdig instance, you must install a Sysdig agent.
+To configure your Ubuntu server to send metrics to your {{site.data.keyword.mon_full_notm}} instance, you must install a Sysdig agent.

 Complete the following steps from the command line: